DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

 #### Jogging

-As of Grbl v1.1, a new jogging feature is available that accepts incremental, absolute, or absolute override motions, along with a jog cancel real-time command that will automatically feed hold and purge the planner buffer.
+As of Grbl v1.1, a new jogging feature is available that accepts incremental, absolute, or absolute override motions, along with a jog cancel real-time command that will automatically feed-hold and purge the planner buffer.
 The most important aspect of the new jogging motion is that it is completely independent from the g-code parser, so GUIs no longer have to ensure the g-code modal states are set back correctly after jogging is complete.
 See the [jogging document](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Jogging) for more details on how it works and how you can use it with an analog joystick or rotary dial.

 #### Synchronization

 For situations when a GUI needs to run a special set of commands for tool changes, auto-leveling, etc, there often needs to be a way to know when Grbl has completed a task and the planner buffer is empty.
-The absolute simplest way to do this is to insert a `G4 P0.01` dwell command, where P is in seconds and must be greater than 0.0.
+The absolutely simplest way to do this is to insert a `G4 P0.01` dwell command, where P is in seconds and must be greater than 0.0.
 This acts as a quick force-synchronization and ensures the planner buffer is completely empty before the GUI sends the next task to execute.

 -----
 # Message Summary

-In v1.1, Grbl's interface protocol has been tweaked in the attempt to make GUI development cleaner, clearer, and hopefully easier.
+In v1.1, Grbl's interface protocol has been tweaked in an attempt to make GUI development cleaner, clearer, and hopefully easier.
 All messages are designed to be deterministic without needing to know the context of the message.
-Each can be inferred to a much greater degree than before just by the message type, which are all listed below.
+Each can be inferred to a much greater degree than before just by their message types, which are all listed below.

 - **Response Messages:** Normal send command and execution response acknowledgement.
 Used for streaming.

 	- `ok` : Indicates that the command line received was parsed and executed (or set to be executed).
 	- `error:x` : Indicates that the command line received contained an error, with an error code `x`, and was purged.
-See error code section below for definitions.
+See the error code section below for definitions.

 - **Push Messages:**